Flow-based Conformal Prediction for Multi-dimensional Time Series: Experiment Details

 \subsection{Experiment Setup}

-\paragraph{OT-CP.} We implemented OT-CP using the source code released by the authors~\cite{thurinoptimal}.
-The training and validation sets were combined to form a calibration set.
-Following the setup in the original publication, 75\% of the calibration set was used to solve OT, and the remaining 25\% was used to calibrate the prediction sets.
+\paragraph{OT-CP.} We implement OT-CP using the source code released by the authors~\citep{thurinoptimal}.
+The training and validation sets are combined to form a calibration set.
+Following the setup in the original publication, 75\% of the calibration set is used to solve OT, and the remaining 25\% is used to calibrate the prediction sets.

 \paragraph{CONTRA.}